 From the late 1700s to the mid-1800s, the Boulonnais spread across Europe, increasing in size thanks to the Industrial Revolution, which required athletic yet very large horses.
 Many were also imported to the US in the early 1900s.
 However, World War I and II were devastating for the breed, as its native region saw heavy combat and those that weren’t scattered or killed were in high demand as war horses.
 The survival of the Boulonnais can be attributed to a small handful of dedicated breeders.
 The breed’s population had gone from around 600,000 at the start of the 20th century to just a few thousand post-war.
 By the 1970s, less than a thousand mares remained.
 In the 70s, the decision was made to recategorise the breed, along with eight other draught breeds, from a pulling horse to a meat horse.
 As unfortunate as this decision may have been, it did incentivise breeders and probably helped save the Boulonnais from extinction.
 It also dramatically increased the breed’s average weight.

 Distinguishing features: Known for its large yet elegant appearance, the Boulonnais has been called ‘Europe’s noblest draught horse’.
-Their Arabian and oriental ancestry can be seen in their refined head, large, expressive eyes, outgoing character and energetic gaits.
-They are adaptable and highly trainable, easy-going yet lively, remarkably strong yet still agile and expressive.
+The breed’s Arabian and oriental ancestry can be seen in its refined head, large, expressive eyes, outgoing character and energetic gaits.
+Boulonnais horses are adaptable and highly trainable, easy-going yet lively, remarkably strong yet still agile and expressive.
 They have a deep, incredibly broad chest, well-sprung ribs, a short, well-muscled neck, sloping shoulders leading to a short, straight back, and strong, rounded hindquarters.
 Their legs are very solid with large, flat joints and prominent muscles.
 Unlike other draught horses such as the Shire or the Clydesdale, their lower legs are not heavily feathered.
-Boulonnais horses are usually grey in colour, although chestnut and black are also allowed by the French breed registry.
+Boulonnais horses are usually grey, although chestnut and black are also permitted.
 The fineness of their skin reveals delicate veins beneath their creamy white coat, an effect that resembles polished marble.
 They are branded with an anchor on their neck in recognition of their coastal homeland.
 Most Boulonnais horses stand between 14.3 and 16.3 hands high, although some are even taller.

 Modern day Boulonnais: Today, Boulonnais horses are bred mainly for the meat market.
 However, this industry is in crisis due to falling prices, controversy and the importation of cheap meat, which has seen the consumption of horse meat fall sharply in Europe (thank god!).
 Boulonnais horses can also still occasionally be seen working on small farms, pulling carriages and being ridden.
 Once a year, they also pay homage to the ‘fish road’ that their ancestors once traversed in the Route du Poisson, a carriage race from Boulogne-sur-Mer to Compiègne.